It breaks my heart to read some of the comments I see in forums online for gym owners.

 Each time I found myself in that position, though, I knew I had to change my mindset.

 Now don’t get me wrong.
 This isn’t where I turn Pollyanna and remind you of the silver lining in every completely miserable and crappy situation.
-If you don’t know me, yet, the phrase “delusionally optimistic” is not how anyone would describe me in a million years.

 What I mean by changing my mindset is that I had to remind myself, really and truly, what I wanted to get out of this experience as a gym owner.